Dre Campbell Farm

 11 Natural Ways to Get Rid of Fall Webworms

-You may have noticed large, silky webs with caterpillars inside on your trees and bushes lately.
+You may have noticed large, silky webs with caterpillars inside your trees and bushes lately.
 These are likely created by fall webworms (Hyphantria cunea).

 What Are Fall Webworms?